RichardBean/k4testing/README.md

 [Presentation file (HistoCrypt Amsterdam, June 2022)](http://elvumgar.fea.st.user.fm/presentations/2022-06-21%20cryptodiagnosis_of_k4.pdf)

+I wrote about the Callimahos book and the cryptodiagnosis chapter at [The Conversation in 2021](https://theconversation.com/declassified-cold-war-code-breaking-manual-has-lessons-for-solving-impossible-puzzles-161595).

 I have made three videos about this subject from 2019-2021.

 [UQ Lecture, April 2019](https://vimeo.com/342900905)